DavidLBoyd1986/aws-eks-deployment/README.md

 - Kubernetes Deployment - Deploys WebGoat web application (used for pentesting)
 - Kubernetes Services - Deploys Kubernetes services based on if you selected to deploy an AWS NLB/ALB.

-     - NLB Load Balancer - Deploys a kubernetes LoadBalancer Service that will create an NLB
+     - NLB Load Balancer - Created by deploying a kubernetes LoadBalancer Service
-     - ALB Load Balancer - Deploys a kubernetes ClusterIP Service and an Ingress that will create an ALB
+     - ALB Load Balancer - Created by deploying a kubernetes Ingress, requires a ClusterIP Service as well

 <h3>Deployment Methods:</h3>